 The meeting hotel should be in a convenient location for multiple restaurants and at least one supermarket.
 Delegates have to work long hours and often there is not sufficient time to take local transport to find food.

-There should be easy access from the hotel to meeting venue (public transport availability preferred to taxi)
+There should be easy access from the hotel to the meeting venue (public transport availability preferred to taxi).

 Editor’s Note: Recommendation to make a benchmark for hotel prices, so that we can identify availability of lodging places in the hosting city]